magician11/sfcinemacity/README.md

 - an optional dayOffset (0 is the default which also means today.
 1 would be tomorrow)

 Returns:
+- either `null` if no showtimes were found, or
 - a promise that resolves with an object with a data structure that looks like this:

 ```